qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

 # Clipboard operations on SfDataGrid

-Three clipboard commands: Copy, Cut, and Paste are implemented in SfDataGridCommander class.
+The three clipboard commands: Copy, Cut, and Paste are implemented in the SfDataGridCommander class.
-Because a Delete command implementation is similar to the Cut command, it was added to the same class.
+Because the Delete command's implementation is similar to the Cut command, it has been added to the same class.

 SfDataGridCommander class is partially encoded in six files:
 - SfDataGridCommander!.cs